Best Online Master’s Degrees in: Real Estate Management

 Ball State University earned the top spot in our rankings for the best online master’s degree in real estate management for learning support.
 The school was recognized by U.S. News & World Report as one of the top 75 schools in student services and technology for their online graduate business programs, including real estate management.
 Tutoring, live streaming video services, and access to the virtual classroom from mobile devices are just a few of the benefits students at Ball State can take advantage of during their time in the program.

 The University of Denver was selected as the best online master’s degree in real estate management for faculty credentials.
-A highly-respected private institution, the school was ranked among the top 100 universities in the country by U.S. News & World Report in 2012.
+A highly-respected private institution, the school was ranked among the top 100 universities in the country by U.S. News & World Report.
 The school has offered online programs since 2000 and distance learning instructors have an average of seven years of experience in the virtual environment.
 In addition, students enrolled in the online real estate management program will learn from experienced professionals in the field who can provide both practical and theoretical instruction.